0ksks/memematch/slides.md

 </v-click>

 <!--
-The workflow: extract emotion keywords, search the database.
-If similarity score is above 0.8, return results.
-Otherwise, generate a new meme automatically.
+Here's how these components work together: the agent extracts emotion keywords, searches our database, and makes a smart decision - if the match quality is high enough, it returns those results; otherwise, it automatically generates a new meme.
 -->

 ---